 Special Warnings And Tips

 When purchasing a foreign property you may agree to pay a certain price, but the seller may want a lower price on the official closing documents.
 This is an effort to reduce their capital gains tax.
-They may also say it’s a benefit to you as well, because it will keep your property taxes down.
+They may also say it’s a benefit to you because it will keep your property taxes down.

 My advice?
 Don’t do it for two reasons.
 First, it is usually illegal.
 Secondly, when you sell the property your buyer may not agree to participate in this scheme and you will be stuck with artificially inflated capital gains when you have to cover the prior owner’s tax burden that he avoided.

 In many countries, if you pay your property tax in full by a certain date, you can receive a discount.
 My property tax savings was 10% of the total owed.
 As my taxes were less than US$1,000, I saved less than US$100, but every little bit helps!

 Finally, some countries will allow you to make payments online as opposed to making a personal appearance at the tax collector’s office.
 Online payments may save you some money as well.